IMPOSBLWER/Full-Documentation-SnappyRoads-/README.md

 bool CastShadow - Cast Shadow for Rendering

-## FIX
+## FIX COLLISION PRESET

-name CollisionPreset - You can change this variable by calling it "BlockAll" or delete this variable , but fix blueprints:
+name CollisionPreset - Collision Roads.
+You can change this variable by calling it "BlockAll" or delete this variable , but fix blueprints:

 WARNING This variable is responsible for the collision of the road.
 If in function AddCapMesh put "BlockAll" and in function AddRoadsSegments put "OverlapAll" then roads will not join among themselves